wdonet/questions/README.md

 We are using Spring Boot and the plugin to run a Spring Boot application with Maven is enabled so you can run the app with `mvn spring-boot:run -Ddbuser=<user> -Ddbpass=<password> -Dserver.port=<port>`

-**Note**: To be able to login with Google Nearsoft account you must run the application in 8080 or 8081
+**Note**: To be able to login with Google Nearsoft account you must run the application in 8080

+To run the UI in React go to `src/main/webapp` and run the command `npm start`.
+Once it's ready it will open your browser with the url `http://localhost:3001`.

 ## Deploying